 - Honor all peoples who fell there

-- Commemorate the anniversary of the Wood Lake Battle
+- Assist in commemoration of the anniversary of the Wood Lake Battle

-- Provide educational materials to aid in interpretation
+- Provide educational materials to aid in the interpretation

 - Raise money to support the WLBPA mission

 “In 1862 Minnesota had its own civil war within the larger Civil War, between Indians and white settlers.
 The absence of troops from this frontier state and the government’s preoccupation with the war of the rebellion underlay the Sioux uprising.
 Militia and Minnesota volunteers finally suppressed the uprising.

 The Wood Lake battlefield is as important to understanding this civil war as Gettysburg is to understanding the larger conflict.”James McPherson